TycheSoftwares/arconix-shortcodes/readme.txt

 == Changelog ==

 = 1.2.0 =
-* Added a filter to more easily prevent the dashboard widget from loading
+* Added a filter to simplify prevention of the dashboard widget from loading
 * Fixed a bug in the output of custom toggle CSS
 * Improve the JS and CSS file overrides
 * Other small fixes and improvements